The Tier Stack Build: Add Two Tiers and Generate $31K Extra Monthly for $90K–$110K Operators

 What worked:

-Group format worked (creators learning from each other)
+Group format worked (creators learning from each other).

-Templates are useful (implementation happening)
+Templates were useful (implementation happening).

-Community Slack is active (peer support working)
+Community Slack was active (peer support working).

 Early churn reality:

-2 clients dropped after Week 2 (realized they needed 1:1, not group)
+2 clients dropped after Week 2 (realized they needed 1:1, not group).

-1 client dropped after Week 3 (couldn’t keep up with weekly pace)
+1 client dropped after Week 3 (couldn’t keep up with weekly pace).

-Retention: 17/20 after Month 1 (85%)
+Retention: 17/20 after Month 1 (85%).

-Tier 1 Cohort 1 Revenue: 17 clients × $800 = $13,600 monthly
+Tier 1 Cohort 1 Revenue: 17 clients × $800 → $13,600/month

 Month 3, Week 2: Cohort 2 Launch